IBE160/SG-Gruppe-3-Kun/docs/epics.md

 And the `/health` endpoint is accessible via the deployed URL.

 **Prerequisites:** Story 1.3
-**Technical Notes:** Connect Railway to the Git repository, configure build and start commands.
+**Technical Notes:** Connect Railway to the Git repository, configure build and start commands (`poetry run uvicorn app.main:app --host 0.0.0.0 --port $PORT`).

 ### Story 1.6: Set up Supabase Project and Connect to Backend